 Red Wine Vinegar: If you prefer a different type of vinegar or don't have red wine vinegar on hand, you can substitute it with other vinegars such as white wine vinegar, apple cider vinegar, or balsamic vinegar.
 Although a different vinegar may change the flavour of the salad.

-Cucumber: Feel free to substitute the cucumber with other crunchy vegetables like bell peppers, grated carrot, zucchini [courgette].
-You can also try using radishes for a different texture and spicier flavour.
+Cucumber: Feel free to substitute the cucumber with other crunchy vegetables like bell peppers, grated carrot or carrot batons, or strips of zucchini [courgette].
+You can also try using thin slices of radish for a different texture and spicier flavour.

 Tomatoes: While tomatoes are a classic ingredient in a relatively modern Panzanella, and any type of tomatoes are fine, if fresh tomatoes are not available, you can try using sun-dried tomatoes for a stronger flavour.
-Or replace the tomatoes with grapes, surprisingly grapes are a tasty salad ingredient as our Traditional Waldorf Salad recipe will testify!
+Or replace the tomatoes with grapes, grapes are a very tasty salad ingredient as our Traditional Waldorf Salad recipe will testify.

-Quick Pickled Red Onion: If you prefer not to use refined sugar, you can substitute it with alternative sweeteners like maple syrup, agave syrup, or date syrup or your usual sugar.
+Quick Pickled Red Onion: If you prefer not to use refined sugar, you can substitute it with alternative sweeteners like maple syrup, agave syrup, or date syrup.

 Salad Dressing: Replace this with your favourite salad dressing or even a vegan shop-bought salad dressing.

-Basil Leaves: If you don't have basil leaves, you can switch them out with other fresh herbs like parsley, coriander [cilantro], chives or spring onions which are also known as scallions.
+Basil Leaves: If you don't have basil leaves, you can switch them out with other fresh herbs like parsley, coriander [cilantro], chives or spring onions which are also known as scallions or green onions.

 Carrots: Slice carrots into thin rounds or julienne them for a different texture.

-Bell Peppers: Slice bell peppers into thin strips or rings and pickle them.
+Bell Peppers: Slice bell peppers into thin strips or rings.

 When pickling alternative vegetables, use the same method as for pickling the red onion, although you may have to adjust the sugar and vinegar quantities if you use a larger amount of vegetables, larger vegetables, and to suit your personal taste.
 Your home-made vinegar will be fine stored within the refrigerator for 2-3 days, but do keep it in a covered container.